fabiosantoscode/env/README.md

 - Try to build some apps with it
   - In the DOM
   - On the server
+- Try to use this to create an application with plugins, to see if it helps decouple the app, and what problems may occur.
-- See if this works well when the base env is the system's environment variables.
+- See if this works well when the base env is the system's environment variables (I'm dying to try this one out).
-- Port to other languages if the concept works
+- Port to other languages if the concept works.
+First in line, Python!